objectivecosta/lopc-node/README.md

 - A decent documentation
 - A decent API
 - a lot more stuff
+- Add decent authentication

 ## How can I contribute

-Right now, you can't.
+Right now, you *can't*.
 When I get a barebones version of this thing working, I'll start accepting PRs